FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Abstract

 \section{Abstract}

-Fine-tuning large language models for vertical domains remains a labor-intensive and expensive process, requiring domain experts to curate data, configure training, and iteratively diagnose model behavior.
-Despite growing interest in autonomous machine learning, no prior work has tackled end-to-end LLM fine-tuning with agents.
-Can LLM-based agents automate this complete process?
-We frame this as a substantially open problem: agents must navigate an open-ended search space spanning data curation from diverse data sources, processing with complex tools, building a training pipeline, and iteratively refining their approach based on evaluation outcomes in rapidly growing logs—an overall scenario far more intricate than existing benchmarks.
-To study this question, we introduce FT-Dojo, an interactive environment comprising 13 tasks across 5 domains.
-We further develop FT-Agent, an autonomous system that mirrors human experts by leveraging evaluation-driven feedback to iteratively diagnose failures and refine fine-tuning strategies.
-Experiments on FT-Dojo demonstrate that purpose-built fine-tuning agents significantly outperform general-purpose alternatives, with FT-Agent achieving the best performance on 10 out of 13 tasks across all five domains.
-Ablations show that the approach generalizes effectively to 3B models, with additional insights on data scaling trade-offs and backbone sensitivity.
-Case analyses reveal that agents can recover from failures through cumulative learning from historical experience, while also exposing fundamental limitations in causal reasoning—highlighting both the promise and current boundaries of autonomous LLM fine-tuning.
+Fine-tuning large language models for vertical domains remains labor-intensive, requiring practitioners to curate data, configure training, and iteratively diagnose model behavior.
+Despite growing interest in autonomous machine learning and language agents, end-to-end LLM fine-tuning has not been systematically studied as an interactive agent task.
+We introduce FT-Dojo, an interactive benchmark environment for autonomous LLM fine-tuning, comprising 13 tasks across 5 domains.
+Rather than a new collection of static datasets, FT-Dojo standardizes a task interface, shared raw-data repository, sandboxed execution environment, structured feedback protocol, and held-out evaluation procedure.
+We further develop FT-Agent, a fine-tuning-oriented autonomous framework that uses structured iteration planning, fail-fast validation, and multi-level feedback analysis to refine data and training strategies.
+Experiments show that FT-Agent provides a strong initial baseline, achieving the best performance on 10 out of 13 tasks, with additional controlled comparisons against frontier agents, open-source planning backbones, and multi-run statistics supporting the main findings.
+Case studies show that agents can recover from failures through cumulative learning, while still exposing limitations in causal diagnosis and long-horizon planning.
+The implementation is available at \url{https://github.com/microsoft/rd-agent}.